 - To keep it to this length, summarize your last 2-3 years in detail.

-- Then, unless your accomplishments from an older job are directly related to the job you are applying for, only list your job title, the company you worked for, and the technical environment.
+- Unless your accomplishments from an older job are directly related to the job you are applying for, only list your job title, the company you worked for, and the technical environment.

 You don’t want to be eliminated from consideration simply because your resume is 8 pages long.
 Keep it down to the appropriate length for your relevant experience.

-A resume with spelling, grammar, punctuation, or capitalization errors should never get into the hands of a recruiter, HR person, or hiring manager.
+A resume with spelling, grammar, punctuation, or capitalization errors should never see the hands of a recruiter, HR person, or hiring manager.
 Here are a few specific things to keep in mind:

 - Don’t use informal language, symbols (&) or ‘etc.’ (IT acronyms are OK.)